-MED228 Pharmacology for the Surgical Technologist
+MED226 Pharmacology for the Surgical Technologist

 This course introduces pharmacological aspects that correlate with the operating room and surrounding settings.
 The student will compare and contrast methods, agents, and techniques of administration and preparation of various medications and solutions.
-Topics to be covered will include surgical team roles during administration, care and handling of medications and solutions, medication measurements and calculations, packaging and delivery sources of medications, and classification of agents used in surgery.
+Topics to be covered will include surgical team roles during administration, anesthesia concepts, medications needed for surgical procedures, care and handling of medications and solutions, medication measurements and calculations, packaging and delivery sources of medications, and classification of agents used in surgery.